 Upstairs he had traditional Alpujarran furniture and old kitchen utensils that once stirred patatas a la pobre around a pan over an open fire.
 ‘Price is not the same as value‘ he lamented, making reference to the recent crisis in Spain when people stopped buying non-essential items like carved window frames from Córdoba.
 But we shall return to his little shop of wonders – cracked and bent pieces of Spain’s past.

 A few weeks earlier, from a place not far from Fernando’s, we bought a solitary tile.
-It was made around 1550 in Toledo – the same time as Elizabeth 1 planted her warm buttocks on the throne of England, and before the Spanish Armada.
+It was made in the early/mid 1500s in Toledo – the same time as Elizabeth 1 planted her warm buttocks on the throne of England, and before the Spanish Armada.
 It’s strangely odd, but also thrilling, holding something so old.

 We wish we knew where the tile came from exactly, but that’s a mystery that can never be solved.
 The technique for making it is called ‘arista’.
 Its design would have been cut into a plaster mould which was then used to create the ‘positive’ pattern of ridges – the arista – on the tile.
 This left compartments which were then filled with coloured lead glazes.

 A staff member at London’s fabulous V&A museum gave us a little more information: ‘It’s a type of tile known collectively as ‘olambrillas’ which were small tiles used to fill in the spaces in a larger geometric pattern – on a wall.’

 They also recommended this book: Anthony Ray, Spanish Pottery 1248-1898, V&A publication, 2000.

 The tile is a simple thing, but a treasure all the same.